Strategy-proof allocation with outside option: Applications

 \subsection{Strategy-proofness and single-valued core}

-In a generalized object assignment model, \cite{sonmez1999strategy} proves that there exists an IR, Pareto efficient and strategy-proof mechanism only if the core is single-valued and the mechanism selects a core allocation when the core is nonempty. \cite{ehlers2018strategy} extends S\"{o}nmez's theorem by replacing the core with a superset called the individually-rational-core (IR-core).
-The IR-core is more likely to be nonempty than the core.
-In this subsection we show that the logic in Theorem \ref{thm2} lies behind the theorems of S\"{o}nmez and Ehlers.
-Let $ C_{ir}(\succsim_I) $ denote the IR-core when the preference profile of agents in S\"{o}nmez's model is $ \succsim_I $.
+In this subsection we show the logic in Lemma \ref{thm2} also lies behind the main theorems of \cite{sonmez1999strategy} and \cite{ehlers2018strategy}.
+In a generalized object assignment model, S\"{o}nmez proves that if there exists an IR, Pareto efficient and strategy-proof mechanism, then when the core is nonempty, the core is essentially single-valued and the mechanism selects a core allocation. \cite{ehlers2018strategy} extends S\"{o}nmez's result to the individually-rational-core (IR-core), which is a superset of the core.
+If we use $ C_{ir}(\succsim_I) $ to denote the IR-core in every preference profile $ \succsim_I $, then Ehlers' theorem is stated as follows.